Thai court rules troops responsible for Italian reporter's death

 If found guilty, they could face the death penalty or life in prison.
 Abhisit has defended his order to use live ammunition, saying the protesters’ refusal to negotiate had left his government with few options.

-Suthep headed the Centre for the Resolution of the Emergency Situation, a crisis control center that authorized “live fire” zones during the protest and used emergency powers to shut down radio stations, a television station and websites.
+Suthep headed the Centre for the Resolution of the Emergency Situation, a crisis control centre that authorised “live fire” zones during the protest and used emergency powers to shut down radio stations, a television station and websites.

 More than 90 people, including two journalists and members of the security forces, died during the two months of unrest in the Thai capital.
 Reuters cameraman Hiroyuki Muramoto, 43, was killed by a high velocity bullet to his chest during clashes between government troops and protesters on April 10.